 Inspiration from Nature

-Balaenoptera Musculus opens its mouth to gulp large volume of water full of small fish and krill.
-Once the mouth is closed, the whale forces its tongue against a filter in its jaw called baleen.
-Water strains back into ocean leaving the fish and krill behind.
+Blue whale (Balaenoptera Musculus) opens its mouth to gulp a large volume of water, full of small fish and krill.
+After closing its mouth, the whale presses its tongue against the filter in its jaw- called baleen.
+Water strains back into the ocean leaving the fish and krill behind.

 Blue whales (Balaenoptera Musculus) have developed a filtering system inside their mouth called baleen.
-The whale gulps a large number of fish, krill, water and everything that gets swooped in, and closes its mouth.
+The whale gulps a large number of fish, krill, water, and everything that gets swooped in, and closes its mouth.
 There are keratin plates in the jaw.
 The whale forces out water through these plates leaving the fish and krill behind.
 An important part of this method is the pressure of the tongue which forces the water out.
-It suggests that juice can be poured in a glass which has cap for removal of impurities.
-Filtration can be achieved by the weight of the juice from inside when glass is tilted.
-This way, the process of filtration won’t slow down manufacturing and sale of the product.
+It suggests that juice can be poured in a glass that has a cap for the removal of impurities.
+Filtration can be achieved by the weight of the juice from inside when the glass is tilted.
+This way, the process of filtration won’t slow down the manufacturing and sale of the product.

-Baleen method of chemical-free filtration has already been mimicked at industrial scale.
+Baleen’s method of chemical-free filtration has already been mimicked at the industrial scale.
 Multiple filtration products such as Ekobrew refillable cup, Swiss Silver cup filter, Electrolux Ergorapido Dust Cup Filter, Diguo coffee filter cup are important case-studies.
 There is a wonderful initiative by the name ‘The LifeStraw: Portable Water Filter’ which provides clean water to African children.
-Th nature gadget should be a two-sided filter which can remove and accumulate solid particles and dust from a liquid.
+The nature gadget should be a two-sided filter that can remove and accumulate solid particles and dust from a liquid.

-A two-way filter keeps collecting solid particles along its round edges, and needs cleansing only after several uses.
-The baleen-like screen (8) is a two-way filter which works during the pouring (7) and drinking from glass (9).
-When glass is tilted or turned upside down, a disk inside the filter (11, 12) collects solid particles and rams them along its edges.
+A two-way filter keeps collecting solid particles along its round edges and needs cleansing only after several uses.
+The baleen-like screen (8) is a two-way filter that works during the pouring (7) and drinking from glass (9).
+When the glass is tilted or turned upside down, a disk inside the filter (11, 12) collects solid particles and rams them along its edges.
 The process is repeated (17).
-Existing method to wash a glass between two uses is to give it a quick scoop in a tub of (dirty) water.
+The existing method to wash a glass between two uses is to give it a quick scoop in a tub of (dirty) water.
 Glasses fitted with nature gadget filters should remove impurities (10) from that water as well.

 Row1Column1: Closeup of a Blue Whale